Jimmy Wales: Wikia and later pursuits

 In 2004, Wales and then-fellow member of the WMF Board of Trustees Angela Beesley founded the for-profit company Wikia.
 Wikia is a wiki farm—a collection of individual wikis on different subjects, all hosted on the same website.
 It hosts some of the largest wikis outside Wikipedia, including Memory Alpha (devoted to Star Trek) and Wookieepedia (Star Wars).
 Another service offered by Wikia was Wikia Search, an open source search engine intended to challenge Google and introduce transparency and public dialogue about how it is created into the search engine's operations, but the project was abandoned in March 2009.
 Wales stepped down as Wikia CEO to be replaced by angel investor Gil Penchina, a former vice president and general manager at eBay, on June 5, 2006.
 Penchina declared Wikia to have reached profitability in September 2009.
 In addition to his role at Wikia, Wales is a public speaker represented by the Harry Walker Agency.
 He has also participated in a celebrity endorsement campaign for the Swiss watchmaker Maurice Lacroix.

 On November 4, 2011, Wales delivered an hour-long address at The Sage Gateshead in the United Kingdom to launch the 2011 Free Thinking Festival on BBC Radio Three.
 His speech, which was entitled "The Future of the Internet", was largely devoted to Wikipedia.
 Twenty days later, on November 24, Wales appeared on the British topical debate television program Question Time.

-In May 2012, it was reported that Wales was advising the U.K. government on how to make taxpayer-funded academic research available on the internet at no cost.
+In May 2012, it was reported that Wales was advising the UK government on how to make taxpayer-funded academic research available on the internet at no cost.
 His role reportedly involved working as "an unpaid advisor on crowdsourcing and opening up policymaking", and advising the Department of Business, Innovation and Skills and the UK research councils on distributing research.